book review submission requirements

 Normally, reviews should be of new books—forthcoming, or with the current or previous year's publication date.
 Full-length reviews run a maximum of 1,500 words; short reviews run 100 to 300 words (1–3 paragraphs).

-Feature-length reviews (3,000–5,000 words) will be considered "review articles," will be subject to the more extensive editorial review that articles receive, but will not be remunerated as articles.
+Feature-length reviews (3,000–5,000 words) will be considered "review articles," will be subject to the more extensive editorial review that articles receive.
 It is important to remember the strong connection in the editor's mind between the significance of the book and the amount of space considered appropriate for its review.
 More than one subject-related book may be reviewed together as a review article or a full-length review.

 The editor will attempt, on request, to obtain from publishers review copies of books potential contributors believe they are likely to review.
 Normally, receipt of a review copy presumes the submission of a review from the recipient.
 "Over the transom" reviews—those sent in with no previous communication with the editor—are welcome.
 The first few paragraphs, at least, will be read.

 Touchstone subjects all accepted submissions to rigorous editing, with particular attention to clarity and economy of expression.
 Potential contributors should read already published reviews for examples of accepted work.
-The editor will send final drafts of reviews (not feature-length reviews or book notices) to contributors for approval.
+The editor will send final drafts of reviews to contributors for approval.
 No review will be published that does not meet its author's approval, but if the editor and author cannot agree on the final form, it is possible that the review could die on the vine.

 The mailing address for review material is: